For a small city, Newry sure packs it all in. We’ve picked out five things to do whether you're fond of shopping or castle heritage

 4. Appreciate the “navvy”

-Chiselled and carved to perfection, the face of the Newry Navvy sculpture looks down from his pedestal on Sugar Island.
+Chiselled and carved to perfection, the face of the Newry Navvy sculpture looks down from his plinth on Sugar Island.
 The bronze statue, erected in 2011, celebrates the men who built the Newry Canal in 1742.

 5. Eat cake!